Servicestack F# template. Starting from the Start

 </html>

-And here is content for Hello.cshtml
+And here is the content for Hello.cshtml:

 @using ServiceStackAspNetHost